 In an online kitchen design or interior design certificate program, you may find yourself learning about computer-aided design (CAD) or hand drafting and how both design types can assist you with your designs.
 Course topics also cover the following areas of interest:

 - Addressing clients' needs

 What Type of Certificate Programs Can I Find?

 Depending on your desired area of interest, you can find a certificate program that suits your learning needs.
 Options include a Kitchen and Bath Design Certificate or Career Studies Certificate.
 These programs require between 26 and 30 credit hours and conclude with an internship.
 You can complete this curriculum on a full- or part-time basis and combine online classes with campus-based instruction if you choose.

 If you're interested in a more general course of study, you could opt to enroll in a Basic Interior Design Certificate program.

 What Other Types of Online Programs are Available?

-If you're seeking degree programs that incorporate kitchen design into their curriculum, Associate of Science in Kitchen and Bath Design programs are available either as an online or on-campus option.
+If you're seeking degree programs that incorporate kitchen design into their curricula, Associate of Science in Kitchen and Bath Design programs are available either as an online or on-campus option.
 These programs include courses on color and lighting, spatial planning, interior design and CAD.
-As with a certificate program, associate's programs may require you to complete an internship to assist with building your portfolio.
+As with a certificate program, associate's degree programs may require you to complete an internship to assist with building your portfolio.
 Once you have an associate's degree, you may be able to find a career as a kitchen planner, kitchen sales consultant or draftsperson.

 What Happens After I Graduate?